Weaving the (AdS) spaces with partial entanglement entropy threads: The partial entanglement network

 where

-is the unit tangent vector to the PEE threads, $ z$ and $ r$ are the coordinates of $Q$.
-The norm $|V_{O}(Q)|$ is then settled down by the requirement that, the flux of the PEE threads from the origin to any boundary region $\D y$ should match the PEE $y^{d-2}\mathcal{I}(0, \D y)$.
-Explicitly, let us consider a reference RT surface $\Sigma$ passing through $Q$ with the radius $\ell=\sqrt{ r^2+ z^2}$ (see Fig.\ \ref{fig:pt-v}).
-The flux of the PEE threads $V_{O}^{\mu}$ through an area element $\D\Sigma$ on $\Sigma$ is given by
+is the unit vector tangent to the geodesics emanating from $O$, and $z,~r$ are the coordinates of the bulk point $Q$ on the $\phi_i=0$ slice.
+The norm $|V_{O}(Q)|$ is then settled down by the requirement that, the number of PEE threads from $O$ to any boundary region $\D y$ should match the PEE $\mathcal{I}(0, \D y)$, where $y$ is the radial coordinate on the boundary.